Competitive Erosion is Conformally Invariant: Interface dynamics

+Henceforth for any domain $\U\subset \C,$ we use $\partial \U$ to denote the boundary of $\U,$\footnote{We also need the notion of boundaries of subsets of vertices in finite of graphs.
+This will be defined later in \eqref{bdry1}.} Also for a domain $\U$ and points $x_{\rm{B}},x_{\rm{R}} \in \partial \U,$ let,

-be conformal maps such that $\phi \circ \psi,$ $\psi \circ\phi$ are the identity maps on the respective domains and $\psi(x_1) = -i,\, \psi(x_2) = i.$ The existence of such maps is guaranteed by the Riemann Mapping Theorem.
-See for eg: \cite[Chapter 6]{ahl1}.
-In fact there exists more than one pair of $(\phi,\psi)$ since a conformal map between domains has three degrees of freedom and here we have fixed the value at only two points.
-However we choose a particular pair $(\phi,\psi)$ assumed to be fixed throughout the rest of the article.
-For any $\beta \in \mathbb{R}$ define
+be conformal maps, such that $\phi \circ \psi,$ $\psi \circ\phi$ are the identity maps on the respective domains and $\psi(x_{\rm{B}}) = -i,\, \psi(x_{\rm{R}}) = i.$ The existence of such maps is guaranteed by the Riemann Mapping Theorem, (see for e.g., : \cite[Chapter 6]{ahl1}).
+In fact, there exists more than one pair $(\phi,\psi),$ since a conformal map between domains has three degrees of freedom and here we have fixed the value at only two points.
+However, we choose a particular pair $(\phi,\psi),$ assumed to be fixed throughout the rest of the article.
+For any $\beta \in \mathbb{R},$ define,

+Also $\U_{<\beta}$ is defined in the obvious way.
 The constant $\frac{64}{\pi}$ is not important.
 It falls out of some natural integrals involving the Brownian motion heat kernel appearing later in the article.
-Thus for the disc, $\DD_{\beta}$ is a region containing $-i$ and enclosed by an orthogonal circular arc (geodesic with respect to the hyperbolic metric) symmetric with respect to $i$ and $-i$.
-For a general domain $\U$, we transfer the regions via conformal maps and the boundaries still remain geodesics as they are conformally invariant.
-See Fig. \ref{conftrans}.
+Thus for the disc, $\DD_{\beta}$ is a region enclosed by an orthogonal circular arc (geodesic with respect to the hyperbolic metric) symmetric with respect to $i$ and $-i$ and is the level set of the Green function, as mentioned before.
+For a general domain $\U$, we transfer the regions via conformal maps (using conformal invariance of the Green function) and the boundaries still remain geodesics as they are conformally invariant, (see Figure \ref{conftrans}).

-However for our purposes we need an area parametrization of the regions $\U_{\beta}.$ Given $\alpha\in (0,1)$, let $\beta=\beta(\alpha)$ be such that
+However, for our purposes, we need an area parametrization of the regions $\U_{\ge\beta}.$ Given $\alpha\in (0,1)$, let $\beta=\beta(\alpha)$ be such that,

 Let